dcoimbra/dx2021/README.md

  ```

 ## Acknowledgements
-This work was supported in part by Fundação para a Cienciae a Tecnologia (FCT) under Grants CMU/TIC/0064/2019 (aproject funded by the Carnegie Mellon Portugal Program)and UIDB/50021/2020.
+This work was supported in part by Fundação para a Ciencia e a Tecnologia (FCT) under Grants CMU/TIC/0064/2019 (a project funded by the Carnegie Mellon Portugal Program) and UIDB/50021/2020.